(800) 955-8596

 Is TDIU a permanent benefit or can it be revoked?

 TDIU benefits can be either permanent or temporary, depending on the nature and expected duration of the veteran’s disabilities.
 The VA may periodically reevaluate the veteran’s medical condition and employment status.
-If there is significant improvement in the veteran’s condition or they return to substantial gainful employment, the VA may reduce or terminate the TDIU benefits.
+If there is a significant improvement in the veteran’s condition or they return to substantial gainful employment, the VA may reduce or terminate the TDIU benefits.

 Can I apply for TDIU if I am already receiving Social Security Disability Insurance (SSDI)?